-Dewi agrees that the market is tight, and the temptations to cut costs is always there, but what was essential for FP was common work culture, trust and great communication.
+Dewi agrees that the market is tight, and the temptation to cut costs is always there, but what was essential for FP was common to work culture, trust, and great communication.

-” We wanted to avoid misunderstandings as much as possible, we wanted constant and easy communication, so the language skills and no time difference was yet another advantage.
+” We wanted to avoid misunderstandings as much as possible, and we wanted constant and easy communication, so the language skills and no time difference were yet another advantages.
 Polish partner is a perfect solution – we share the same work ethos, and Your developers have this great education and experience.
-The opportunity to meet the team face-to-face in Poland, shake hands and see that they have nice working conditions, cool office space, fantastic team spirit, was wonderful.
+The opportunity to meet the team face-to-face in Poland, shake hands and see that they have nice working conditions, cool office space, and fantastic team spirit, was wonderful.
 We could see they were trustworthy and we became friends – that’s why we keep on developing new projects together!”

 Watch an Interview with Dewi here: